 To review: Don’t feel intimidated about your past mistakes.
 Your regrets can make for the BEST jumping-off points when talking to your kids.

 You and your spouse have different values regarding money.
-Teach them both to help your kids be balanced.
+Indeed, teach them both to help your kids be balanced.

 The President’s Advisory Council teaches that by age 5, children should start to know:

 2. You get money by working.

 3. You may need to wait to buy something.

 4. There is a difference between what you want and need.

 Besides, as you’ll see in this list, all four of these principles are reiterated at different times in different ways depending on your child’s age.

 This would be a great time to use cash to let them visualize the transaction.
 Then teach them that this money comes from work you’ve done.
 This is also a great age to give your kids a job or two at home where they can earn some money.